 Ribera - Villanueva is a very small town located in the state of New Mexico.
 With a population of 1,984 people and just one neighborhood, Ribera - Villanueva is the 77th largest community in New Mexico.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ribera - Villanueva is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ribera - Villanueva is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ribera - Villanueva is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Ribera - Villanueva who work in healthcare suport services (20.52%), sales jobs (18.79%), and maintenance occupations (11.33%).

-Telecommuters are a relatively large percentage of the workforce: 19.80% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Ribera - Villanueva telecommute to their jobs.
+Overall, about 19.80% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Ribera - Villanueva’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ribera - Villanueva’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Ribera - Villanueva doesn't have a public transportation system that people use for their commute.